symbiont-johnny-qiu/Automate_Cert/README.md

 ```
 chmod u+x gandi_automate.sh
 ```
-* Pass in the CSR file that you want to generate a cert with and the script will output the necessary information in the process , timer has been set to around ~5 minutes for creation/validation of cert  to take place.
+* Pass in the CSR file that you want to generate a cert with and the script will apply changes while outputting the necessary information in the process , timer has been set to around ~5 minutes for creation/validation of cert  to take place.
-EX:
+</br>EX:
 ```
 ./gandi_automate.sh ledger-XXX.csr
 ```